irsbugs/guest-account-cleaner/README.md

 * Log into the Guest account.
 * Use the Firefox web-browser to connect to this github repository.
 I.e. https://github.com/irsbugs/guest-account-cleaner
-* Set Firefox so it displays its Manu bar.
+* Set Firefox so it displays its Menu bar.
 I.e. Right click near the top of the Firefox window and in drop down menu select *Menu Bar*.
 * Click on the python file *guest_account_cleaner*
 * Click on the *Raw" icon.
 * With the web-browser now displaying teh contents of the file, on the Main Menu bar, click on File --> Save Page As.